koalaman/shellcheck/shellcheck.1.md

 Its value will be split on spaces and prepended to the command line on each invocation.

+# RETURN VALUES

+ShellCheck uses the follow exit codes:

++ 0: All files successfully scanned with no issues.
++ 1: All files successfully scanned with some issues.
++ 2: Some files could not be processed (e.g. file not found).
++ 3: ShellCheck was invoked with bad syntax (e.g. unknown flag).
++ 4: ShellCheck was invoked with bad options (e.g. unknown formatter).

 # AUTHOR
 ShellCheck is written and maintained by Vidar Holen.